 More About How a Heart Attack Occurs

 A 3-D animation that shows how plaques form in a blood vessel, leading to blockage and a heart attack.
-This animation includes audio narration: please make sure your computer's volume is up so that you can hear it.

 How a Heart Attack Occurs Background